Lets you see under the hood

 Looking for the Mac Task Manager?
 While a staple of the Windows experience, macOS doesn’t have an exact equivalent of the Windows utility.
 Instead, macOS has a program called “Activity Monitor” which, by and large, does the same job as the Windows Task Manager.

-Let’s have a good look at what the Activity monitor is, how it’s the alternative of Task Manager on Mac, and how to use it.
+Let’s have a good look at what the Activity monitor is, how it’s the alternative to Task Manager on Mac, and how to use it.

 What Is Activity Monitor?

 One of the main tasks of an operating system is to manage all the software programs that are running on your computer.
-It allocates memory, CPU power and makes sure the various applications don’t step on each other’s toes.
+It allocates memory and CPU power and makes sure the various applications don’t step on each other’s toes.

 The Activity Monitor gives you a window into this incredibly busy world and lets you make some of the decisions too.
 It’s essentially the Task Manager on Mac.

 Forget About CTRL+ALT+DEL: How To Access The Task Manager